Which way should your ceiling fan rotate in summer?

-KANSAS CITY, Mo. — It’s the first day of summer which means the hot temperatures are here to stay across the Kansas City metro.
+KANSAS CITY, Mo.
+(WDAF) — It is officially summer, which means the hot temperatures are likely here to stay.

 But, do you know which way your fan blades should rotate during the summer?